tolgaoa/xrfoauth/README.md

 # xApp Repository Function (XRF) for OpenAuthorization 2.0 Enablement in Linux Foundation's reference RAN Intelligent Controller
+The source code of the submission to INFOCOM 2023.

+## Summary of the threat model
 The initial makings of an OAuth2.0 server to be integrated into the LF RIC in the future for enabling authentication between select xApps.

 The goal of this project is address the threat model given below.